+44 (0)113 34 33183

 'Unemployment without protest: the ironstone mining communities of East Cleveland in the inter-war period', in Unemployment and Protest: New Perspectives on Two Centuries of Contention.
 Editors: Reiss M, Perry M. (OUP 2010)

 Believing agrarianism to be significant means that I am sceptical about conventional approaches to labour history that see the labour movement mainly as part of a narrative of modernisation, through its response to 'the industrial revolution'.
 Ideas about land reform were a vital part of the British labour movement well into the twentieth century.
 Similarly, the mentality of early British trade unions owed a great deal to forms of workers' association and ideas about skill that significantly pre-dated the eighteenth century.
-While the term 'trade union' was coined in the mid-nineteenth century, it is possible to trace trade unionist ideas as far back as the seventeenth century and even earlier.
-This was one of the arguments of my second book, Early Trade Unionism: Fraternity, Skill and the Politics of Labour (Ashgate, 2000), also now republished by Breviary.
+This was one of the arguments of my second book, Early Trade Unionism: Fraternity, Skill and the Politics of Labour (Ashgate, 2000), also recently republished by Breviary.

 - Formerly Editor of Labour History Review